Technical Diploma - 33 Credits

 Phone: 715-365-4493 or 800-544-3039, ext.
 4493

 The Dental Assistant Program prepares graduates to work with dentists as they examine and treat patients.
 Dental Assistants with documented skills also may carry out a variety of laboratory, clinical and office duties.
 Some dental assistants manage the office and are responsible for patient scheduling and bookkeeping functions.
-Graduates receive a technical diploma and are eligible to write the certification examination of the Dental Assisting National Board.
+Graduates receive a technical diploma and are eligible to write the certification examination of the Dental Assisting National Board after completing 3,500 hours of dental assistance work experience.
 Most dental assistants work in general or specialized dental offices, either for individual dentists or for groups of dentists.
 Some dental assistants may choose to work for insurance companies, dental laboratories, or dental supply companies.
 The dental assistant also may find employment with federal agencies such as the Veterans' Administration, United States Public Health Services, the Armed Forces, or a state, county or city health facility.

 The Dental Assistant program is a non-accredited program.